data-apis/scipy-2023-presentation/paper.rst

-In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards to begin drafting specifications for array and dataframe APIs, which could then be adopted by each of the existing array and dataframe libraries and by any new libraries which arose.
+In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards to begin drafting specifications for array and dataframe APIs, which could then be adopted by each of the existing array and dataframe libraries and by any new libraries which arise.

 Goals and Non-Goals
 ===================